The answer lies in our new StatSocial Digital Tribes; a model of the US population broken down into 100 unique market segments.

 These urbanites, in their 40s, are about 73% female.
 More Agreeable and outgoing than the average, they are also — as IBM Watson’s Personality Insights® points out — not at all Neurotic.
 They are exceedingly Open to new things.
 Grouped together here via their common affinities they are revealed as fans of wine and food.
 What’s that you say?
 So are you?
 Well, you may be in this group.
 If not, perhaps it’s a matter of magnitude.
 They dig both ‘Saveur’ and ‘Bon Apetite’ magazines, Oliver, Bourdain, and Batali.
 Plus, one of the items on their list of common interests is “food,” independent of that is “wine,” and finally “food & wine” appear as an altogether third line item.

-Momofuku is second on the list.
-A notable result for a restaurant located only in NYC, Sydney, Toronto, Washington, D.C., and Vegas.
+Below you’ll see that Momofuku is the second entry on the list.
+A notable result for a restaurant located only in NYC, Sydney, Toronto, D.C., and Vegas.
 Quickly, the relationship between city-dwellers and Shake Shack eaters is more than suggested.
-Transportation categories are also heavily over-indexed, we find NYC’s mass-transit providers, MTA, as well as Airbnb, Uber, and such popular tourist destinations as NYC and Fort Lauderdale.
-A rather pronounced contrast next to Chick-fil-A’s consumers whose top-ranked brands seem utterly unconcerned with the explicitly cosmopolitan or in any way being “on the go.”
+Transportation categories are also heavily over-indexed with the celebrated burger and shake chain.
+We find NYC’s mass-transit providers, MTA, as well as Airbnb, and Uber, highlighted along with the popular tourist destinations of NYC and Fort Lauderdale.

-Chick-fil-A’s top cities are jewels of the southland, such as Athens, Atlanta, and Knoxville, as well as Floridas Lakeland and Tuscaloosa.
+The most prominent cities of residence for Chick-fil-A’s customers are jewels of the southland, such as Athens, Atlanta, and Knoxville, as well as Florida’s Lakeland and Tuscaloosa.

-NYC, Philly, Boston, D.C., Miami Beach, Austin, Chicago, San Francisco… The Shake Shack-ers are more dispersed throughout the regions of this great.
-The southern towns where these diners can be found tend to be noted for the progressive views of their residents.
+NYC, Philly, Boston, D.C., Miami Beach, Austin, Chicago, San Francisco… The Shake Shack-ers are more dispersed throughout the regions of this great land.
+The southern towns where these diners can be found tend to be noted for harboring populaces whose views tend toward the progressive.

 Take a look around our blog to see many more side-by-side comparisons of competitors (and sometimes collaborators) from a variety of sectors, as well as entries focused on one particular audience.
 You will also find an assortment of fun and entertaining demonstrations of the many facets and applications of StatSocial’s comprehensive, but easily managed and understood, insights.

-If we may curate your journey into our blog, you can find an explicitly Digital Tribes focused entry — looking at Taco Bell’s audience — here.
-Our entry comparing the users of Salesforce to those of HubSpot highlights how the detail and depth of StatSocial’s calculations allow our users to identify, with ease, the differences between audiences that less thorough analysis would conclude are fundamentally alike.
+If you’ll allow us to curate your introduction to our blog, might we recommend this explicitly Digital Tribes focused entry — looking at Taco Bell’s audience — here.
+For a solid side-by-side comparison, maybe check out our deep dive into the users of Salesforce and HubSpot; the entry highlights how the detail and depth of StatSocial’s calculations allow our users to identify, with ease, the differences between audiences that less thorough analysis might conclude are fundamentally alike.

 — — — — — — —